thedalles77/USB_Laptop_Keyboard_Controller/README.md

      Teensy LC code and key list files developed by Olga for a Commodore 64, see Readme file.

+ GRID 1550 Folder

+     Teensy LC code and PDF with key matrix for a GRID 1550 with a UK keyboard layout.

  T Caschy Folder

      HP Jornada and Atari Portfolio keyboard files developed by T Caschera